MediaComem/comem-devmobil/README.md

 * You can provide a tutorial **inside** the app.
 * You can use any other presentation tool (subject to approval) but your user guide or pitch must be available online.
 * You can upload your app to a store (e.g. Google Play), and write the store page as you would for a real app.
-  > This last one is kind of tough, you've been warned
+  _This last one is kind of tough, and doing it will not get you a better grade.
+You've been warned_

 ### Delivery

-Each group must send an e-mail **no later than 26th of january 2020** to [Mathias Oberson](mathias.oberson@heig-vd.ch) with:
+Each group must send an e-mail **no later than 21th of january 2020** to [Mathias Oberson](mathias.oberson@heig-vd.ch) with:

 * The list of group members.
 * The link to your source code repository on GitHub.